Consistency of option prices under bid-ask spreads: Single maturity: e -consistency

-This theorem is proved in Appendix~\ref{app:proof single}.
-Supplementing Theorem~\ref{thm:single}, we now show that there is only weak arbitrage if~\eqref{eq:NAsing4} fails, i.e., no model-independent arbitrage.
-This is the content of the following proposition; its proof is a modification of the last part of the proof of Theorem~3.1 from~\cite{DaHo07}, and is presented in Appendix~\ref{app:weaksing}.
-We conclude that the trichotomy of consistency/weak arbitrage/model-independent arbitrage, which was uncovered by Davis and Hobson~\cite{DaHo07} in the frictionless case, persists under bid-ask spreads (at least in the one-period setting). \begin{prop} Under the assumptions of Theorem~\ref{thm:single}, there is a weak arbitrage opportunity if~\eqref{eq:NAsing1}, \eqref{eq:NAsing2} and~\eqref{eq:NAsing3} hold, but~\eqref{eq:NAsing4} fails, i.e.\ there exist $i < j$ such that $\asky_i=\bidy_j>0$. \end{prop} For $\epsilon=0$ and $\bidy_i=\asky_i=r_i$, the conditions from Theorem~\ref{thm:single} simplify to
+This theorem is proved in Appendices~\ref{app:proof single} and~\ref{app:proof weak}.
+We conclude that the trichotomy of consistency/weak arbitrage/model-independent arbitrage, which was uncovered by Davis and Hobson~\cite{DaHo07} in the frictionless case, persists under bid-ask spreads (at least in the one-period setting).